tammi3/spaceTourism/README.md

 I want incorporate the use of vue components for reusable codes in projects.
 For example, the navigation bar of this project should have been a component rather than being copied and pasted throughout the project.

+UPDATE
+I made use of component and router for navigating through the website

 ## Author

 - Author - [Precious Hobobo]